5cover/psdc/docs/Scratch.md

 Implementation:

 Use Scope and symbol tables, then operator logic in OperatorInfo to add the star as needed when generating a VariableReference, and bracketing as appropriate.

+## Optimization: avoid dict lookup when inferred type is known

+For literals

+Encapsulate the dic in a class which supports this.